andreiujica/django-rest-api/README.md

 ### Prerequisites

-There are a couple of things needed before you can run the Django server.
+There are a couple of things needed before you can run the application.
+You should have Node.js installed on your machine.
+You can get it for free from https://nodejs.org/en/

 * Create a virtual environment
   ```sh
   pip install virtualenv